Simple Meal Planning Strategies for Cancer Treatment and Recovery

 Explore New Recipes

-If you're feeling up to it, trying a new recipe can be a fun way to add variety to your meals.
+When you're ready, experimenting with a new recipe can be a fun way to bring some variety into your meals.
 There's no pressure here – this is entirely optional and should only be done if it excites you.
 Maybe you've bookmarked a recipe from a friend, received a new cookbook, or spotted something tempting online.

 Consider setting a relaxed goal, like trying one new recipe a fortnight or a month.
 This gives you time to plan, get ingredients, and choose a day when you're feeling okay.

-• Start with simple recipes using familiar ingredients.
-I always suggest avoiding recipes with long lists of ingredients or unusual items you might not use again.
+Start with simple recipes using familiar ingredients.
+It often helps to avoid recipes with long lists of ingredients or unusual items you might not use again.

 Whether you try something new or stick to your tried-and-tested favourites, what matters most is that you're nourishing your body in a way that works for you during your cancer treatment and recovery.